Lecturer and Researcher in Creative Technologies

 Email: click to reveal firstname.lastname@example.org

-Based in the Media Innovation Studio, his role is divided into three areas; servicing clients, his own works and supervision.
-Servicing clients – includes mentoring and consulting on a range of academic or commercial projects, either as a researcher or technology consultant.
-Through mentoring programmes, Mark is able to work with early researchers who share a common research interest to lay foundations in their research careers.
-Alongside servicing clients, Mark is keen to further his own practice, this is where he continues to explore his main research interests through designing, prototyping, launching and studying.
-He also likes to set aside time to work on pet projects.
-Supervision is something Mark has done for a while, however, more recently this has extended to include academic supervision.
-Mark is keen to grow talent, pass on knowledge and share ideas, whether that is through internships or PhD students.
-It is with this he feels he can create a vibrant culture for research and development.
+Based in the Media Innovation Studio, his work if threefold; his own research, servicing academic needs and supervision.
+Servicing academics – includes mentoring and consulting on a range of academic or commercial projects, either as a researcher or technology consultant.
+Through mentoring programmes, Mark is able to work with early career researchers who share a common research interest to lay foundations in their research careers.
+Alongside servicing academics, Mark practices his own interests, where he continues to develop projects with external partners, capture grants and publish research outputs.
+Supervision is something Mark strongly believes in, he is constantly keen to grow talent, pass on knowledge and share ideas, whether that is through long standing relationships through internships, PhD candidates and teaching.
+It is with this he feels he can create a vibrant culture for learning, research and development.

 CHI PLAY 2017